-Beginning Level: Intermediate Level: Entry Level: Raises relevant questions; Considers all Feels challenged to examine Distinguishes relevant from irrelevant available information; Articulates ideas; ideas; patient data; Readily formulates and Understands the scientific method; States Critically analyzes the critiques alternative hypotheses and the results of scientific literature but has literature and applies it to ideas; Infers applicability of not developed the consistent ability to patient management; Utilizes information across populations; critically appraise findings (i.e. didactic knowledge, research Exhibits openness to contradictory methodology and conclusion); Recognizes evidence, and clinical ideas; holes in knowledge base; Demonstrates experience to formulate new Identifies appropriate measures and acceptance of limited knowledge and ideas; Seeks alternative ideas; determines effectiveness of applied experience Formulates alternative solutions efficiently; Justifies solutions hypotheses; Critiques selected hypotheses and ideas at a level consistent with knowledge base; Acknowledges presence of contradictions Specific Example: Place an "x" on the visual analog scale B I E listening) for varied audiences and purposes.
-Beginning Level: Intermediate Level: Entry Level: Demonstrates understanding of the Utilizes and modifies Demonstrates the ability to maintain English language (verbal and written): communication (verbal, non- appropriate control of the uses correct grammar, accurate spelling verbal, written and electronic) communication exchange with and expression, legible handwriting; to meet the needs of different individuals and groups; Presents Recognizes impact of non-verbal audiences; Restates, reflects persuasive and explanatory verbal, communication in self and others; and clarifies message(s); written or electronic messages with Recognizes the verbal and non-verbal Communicates collaboratively logical organization and sequencing; characteristics that portray confidence; with both individuals and Maintains open and constructive Utilizes electronic communication groups; Collects necessary communication; Utilizes app ro priately information from all pertinent communication technology effectively individuals in the patient/client and efficiently management process; Provides effective education (verbal, and the second second second second non-verbal, written and electronic) Sp ec ific Example: Place an "x" on the visual analog scale B I E
+2. Communication: The ability to communicate effectively (i.e. verbal, non-verbal, reading, writing, and listening) for varied audiences and purposes.
+Intermediate Level: Beginning Level: Entry Level: Demonstrates understanding of the Utilizes and modifies Demonstrates the ability to maintain English language (verbal and written): communication (verbal, nonappropriate control of the uses correct grammar, accurate spelling verbal, written and electronic) communication exchange with and expression, legible handwriting; to meet the needs of different individuals and groups; Presents Recognizes impact of non-verbal audiences; Restates, reflects persuasive and explanatory verbal, communication in self and others; written or electronic messages with and clarifies message(s); Recognizes the verbal and non-verbal Communicates collaboratively logical organization and sequencing; characteristics that portray confidence; with both individuals and Maintains open and constructive Utilizes electronic communication communication: Utilizes groups: Collects necessary appropriately information from all pertinent communication technology effectively individuals in the patient/client and efficiently management process; Provides effective education (verbal. non-verbal, written and electronic)